RyanChang123/Final-Project/FINAL_PROPOSAL.md

 | Stock    |               |

 #### Data Transformation

 **Step 1: Prepare and Clean Data**
 - Clean the data: Ensure critical columns have no missing values.
 Remove firms with missing critical values.

 **Step 2: Pull Necessary Data From Each Dataset**
+- Slow_Growers.csv
+- Stalworths.csv
-- Slow Growers
+- Fast_Growers.csv
-- Stalworths
+- Wilshire_return.csv
-- Fast Growers
+- Screened_return.csv

 **Step 3: Screen Datasets for Peter Lynch Criterion**
 - Slow Growers
     - Paid Dividends Every Year?
     - Have Dividends Paid Decreased In Any Year?
     - Dividends Paid Less than 40% of Net Income?
-2. Stalwarts
+- Stalwarts
     - Company PE Ratio Lower Than Industy Average?
     - Has There Been Consistent Net Income Growth?
     - Market Cap IS Large-Cap or Mega-Cap